-2751 $\operatorname{Glossary}$ 2791 which is a functional characterization of the map- 2752 Adam: Adaptive Moment Estimation.
-25 2792 ping from pixels in an image or spectrum to world ADOL: Astronomical Data Output Language (IVOA 2793 coordinate such as (RA, Dec) or wavelength.
-18, 2753 ADQL: Astronomical Data Query Language (IVOA standard).
-45 2794 38 2754 Standard).
-45 2795 ATLAS: Asteroid Terrestrial-impact Last Alert Sys- 2755 ADU: Analogue-to-Digital Unit.
-21 2796 tem.
-18 2756 airmass: The pathlength of light from an astrophysical 2797 au: astronomical unit.
-26 2757 source through the Earth's atmosphere.
-It is given 2758 approximately by sec z, where z is the angular dis- 2700 B: Byte (8 bit).
-34 2759 tance from the zenith (the point directly overhead, 2798 D. Dyte (6 bit).
-34 2760 where airmass $= 1.0$ ) to the source.
-19 2799 background: In an image, the background consists of 2761 Alert: A packet of information for each source detected 2800 contributions from the sky (e.g., clouds or scat- 2762 with signal-to-noise ratio $> 5$ in a difference image 2801 tered moonlight), and from the telescope and 2763 by Alert Production, containing measurement and 2802 camera optics, which must be distinguished from 2764 characterization parameters based on the past 12 2803 the astrophysical background.
-The sky and in- 2765 months of LSST observations plus small cutouts of 2804 strumental backgrounds are characterized and re- 2766 the single-visit, template, and difference images, 2805 moved by the LSST processing software using a 2767 distributed via the internet.
-18 2806 low-order spatial function whose coefficients are 2768 Alert Production: Executing on the Prompt Process- 2807 recorded in the image metadata.
-14, 16, 18, 19, 2769 ing system, the Alert Production payload pro- 2808 21, 23 2770 cesses and calibrates incoming images, performs 2809 Butler: A middleware component for persisting and re- 2771 Difference Image Analysis to identify DIASources 2810 trieving image datasets (raw or processed), cali- 2772 and DIAObjects, and then packages the resulting 2811 bration reference data, and catalogs.
-14, 16, 17, 2773 alerts for distribution 25 2812 19, 46, 47 , , 2774 algorithm: A computational implementation of a cal- 2012 CADC: Canadian Astronomy Data Centre.
-45 2775 culation or some method of processing.
-6, 21, 24, 2813 CADC.
-Canadian Astronomy Data Centre.
-45 2776 34 2814 cadence: The sequence of pointings, visit exposures, 2777 AOS: Active Optics System.
-5, 6 2815 and exposure durations performed over the course 2778 API: Application Programming Interface.
-44, 45, 47 2816 of a survey.
-4 2779 arcmin: arcminute minute of arc (unit of angle).
-33 2817 2818 calibration: The process of translating signals produced by a measuring instrument such as a tele- 2780 ASPIC: Analog Signal Processing Integrated Circuit.
-2819 scope and camera into physical units such as flux, which are used for scientific analysis.
-Calibration 2781 21 2820 2101 2821 removes most of the contributions to the signal 2782 astrometry: In astronomy, the sub-discipline of as- 2822 from environmental and instrumental factors, such that only the astronomical component remains.
-6, 2783 trometry concerns precision measurement of po- 2823 sitions (at a reference epoch), and real and apparent motions of astrophysical objects.
-Real motion an artifact of the motion of the Earth.
-Astromemeans 3-D motions of the object with respect to 2825 an inertial reference frame; apparent motions are ${2826}$ try per se is sometimes confused with the act of 2828 determining a World Coordinate System (WCS), 2829 sensors, optics, electronics, cryostat, filters and filter exchange mechanism, and camera control system.
-4 camera: An imaging device mounted at a telescope focal plane, composed of optics, a shutter, a set of filters, and one or more sensors arranged in a focal plane array.
-11, 14, 19, 20, 23, 33
+Glossary 2751 Adam: Adaptive Moment Estimation.
+25 2752 ADQL: Astronomical Data Query Language (IVOA 2753 standard).
+47 2754 ADU: Analogue-to-Digital Unit.
+21 airmass: The pathlength of light from an astrophysical 2756 source through the Earth's atmosphere.
+It is given 2757 approximately by sec z, where z is the angular dis-2758 tance from the zenith (the point directly overhead, 2793 2759 where airmass = 1.0) to the source.
+19 2760 2795 Alert: A packet of information for each source detected 2761 with signal-to-noise ratio > 5 in a difference image 2762 by Alert Production, containing measurement and 2763 characterization parameters based on the past 12 months of LSST observations plus small cutouts of 2765 the single-visit, template, and difference images, 2766 distributed via the internet.
+18 Alert Production: Executing on the Prompt Process-2768 ing system, the Alert Production payload pro-2769 cesses and calibrates incoming images, performs 2770 Difference Image Analysis to identify DIASources 2771 2803 and DIAObjects, and then packages the resulting 2772 alerts for distribution..
+25 2773 algorithm: A computational implementation of a cal-2774 culation or some method of processing.
+6, 21, 24, 2775 2807 35 AOS: Active Optics System.
+5, 6 2777 API: Application Programming Interface.
+44, 46, 47, 2810 2778 2779 arcmin: arcminute minute of arc (unit of angle).
+33 2780 ASPIC: Analog Signal Processing Integrated Circuit.
+2781 21 2782 astrometry: In astronomy, the sub-discipline of astrometry concerns precision measurement of positions (at a reference epoch), and real and apparent motions of astrophysical objects.
+Real motion means 3-D motions of the object with respect to an inertial reference frame; apparent motions are an artifact of the motion of the Earth.
+Astrometry per se is sometimes confused with the act of determining a World Coordinate System (WCS), which is a functional characterization of the mapping from pixels in an image or spectrum to world coordinate such as (RA, Dec) or wavelength.
+18, 37 au: astronomical unit.
+26 background: In an image, the background consists of contributions from the sky (e.g., clouds or scattered moonlight), and from the telescope and camera optics, which must be distinguished from the astrophysical background.
+The sky and instrumental backgrounds are characterized and removed by the LSST processing software using a low-order spatial function whose coefficients are recorded in the image metadata.
+14, 16, 18, 19, 21.
+23